Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ## _Disclaimer_

-This is a GA release of Azure EventGrid's `EventGridConsumerClient`. `EventGridConsumerClient` supports `receive`, `acknowledge` , `release`, `reject`, and `renew_locks` operations.
+This is a GA release of Azure Event Grid's `EventGridPublisherClient` and `EventGridConsumerClient`. `EventGridPublisherClient` supports `send` for Event Grid Basic and Event Grid Namespaces. `EventGridConsumerClient` supports `receive`, `acknowledge` , `release`, `reject`, and `renew_locks` operations for Event Grid Namespaces.
 Please refer to the [samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/eventgrid/azure-eventgrid/samples) for further information.

 ## Getting started